 Cached map services (those that use a set of pre-created images) are the fastest way to serve maps on the web.
 This is how ArcGIS Online, Google Maps, Bing Maps, and many other services expose their maps.
 Although users will just be viewing static pictures of your map, you can supplement a cached map service with find, identify, and query tasks to reach the underlying data.
 You can also update the cache on a regular basis if your data changes.

-Map services are not automatically cached; you need to create the cache after you publish the service.
-See What is map caching? to get started learning about how to set up your map service as a set of cached tiles.
+Map services are not automatically cached; you must create the cache after you publish the service.

 To serve features

 Map services don't always need to display images.
-You can set up a map service for the purpose of returning a set of features to work within your application.
-You retrieve these features through tasks that you add to your application.
+You can set up a map service for the purpose of returning a set of features to work within your app.
+You retrieve these features through tasks that you add to your app.

 To serve network analysis functions

 You can set up a map service for the purpose of performing network analysis on the server.
 If your map document contains a network analysis layer, you'll see a network analysis capability that you can enable when you publish the service.
-You'll then have access to network analysis operations when developing applications to work with ArcGIS Server.
+You'll then have access to network analysis operations when developing apps to work with ArcGIS Server.
 You can set up default properties for the analysis in the map document, such as facilities and barriers.
-See Routing services to get started.

 To serve maps or features through KML